InezPereira/academic-kickstart/content/post/dcm-types/index.md

 % 'NMDA'    - (nonlinear second order NMM first-order moments with NMDA receptors)
 % 'CMM_NMDA'- (nonlinear first order Canonical microcircuit with NMDA receptors)
 ```

+"Two broad classes of models have been used in DCM for electrophysiological data, namely, synaptic kernel convolution models (Marten et al., 2009; Valdes-Sosa et al., 2009; Wendling et al., 2000; Jansen and Rit, 1995; Lopes da Silva et al., 1976) and conductance- based models (Marreiros et al., 2009, 2010; Breakspear et al., 2003; Brunel and Wang, 2001).
+For both model classes, the activity of large neuronal populations is approximated by a probability density (see Deco et al., 2008 for review).
+In our previous exposition ofDCM for SSR, we used a point mass or density to describe interactions of excitatory and inhibitory interneurons and pyramidal cell populations within a cortical source, a so-called neural-mass model (Deco et al., 2008; Moran et al., 2007, 2008).
+This model was of the kernel type, where postsynaptic responses result from the convolution of presynaptic input with a postsynaptic kernel.
+While this type of model offers a parsimonious description of population activity, conductance-based models are more directly related to specific synaptic processes.
+This is because they model different types of ionic currents explicitly, such as passive leak currents and active voltage and ligand-gated currents."
+Consistent spectral predictors for dynamic causal models of steady-state responses, Moran, KES

+conductance-based: Marreiros et al. (2009) first described a conductance-based model predicated on the Morris–Lecar (ML) model (Morris and Lecar, 1981).
+The ML model was extended to include three cell populations that are interconnected by means of fast glutamatergic and GABAergic synapses, forming a plausible cortical source.